Vous consultez actuellement la version originale de l'article de MusicRadar.com. Une traduction en français sera bientôt disponible.

 Vic Firth installed a state of the art dust collection system last year to improve the capture of fugitive sawdust.This has eliminated any sawdust getting into the atmosphere and increased their supply of fuel.A second collector was installed this year which allowed them to remove a 30 horsepower blower from the system saving them much electrical energy and improving their collection.

 The company purchased over 2,000 plastic totes to store their drumsticks in during processing.
 Prior to the purchase, they stored them in cardboard boxes which needed to be replaced regularly.
 They estimate that they avoided buying over 16,000 boxes in the last 2 years alone with that change.

 We have installed solid state energy efficient lighting in our inspection areas.
 This has improved our lighting in these critical areas and saved us energy consumption.

-At this time and looking to the future, Vic is personally engaged in conversations with town and state officials in Maine regarding a windmill project.
+At this time, Vic is personally engaged in conversations with town and state officials in Maine regarding a windmill project.
 The company is exploring new materials and greater efficiencies.
-The production team continues to monitor all material and waste flows to maximise their resource use and reduce all waste as much as possible.
+The production team continues to monitor all material and waste flows to maximize our resource use and reduce all waste as much as possible.

 For more information, visit Vic Firth's official site

 Sign up for our free weekly newsletter